The convenience of canned refried beans is hard to deny. The only problem of course is that they don’t always taste the best.

 It’ll give the beans a bit of a meaty flavor.
 That can wind up going well with certain dishes, and it might make sense depending on what you’re using the refried beans for.

 Simply stir the broth into the refried beans just as you would if you were thinning things out with water.
-You’ll be able to get the beans to turn out thinner easily.
+You’ll be able to easily get them to turn out thinner.

-Taste the refried beans to see if you’re satisfied with the taste.
-If all goes well, then broth might become your go-to option for thinning out the refried beans.
+Taste the beans to see if you’re satisfied with the taste.
+If all goes well, broth might become your go-to option for thinning out the refried beans.

 Learning what you need to do to make refried beans thinner will help you out.
-You don’t need to put up with the beans being far too thick when you have the tools to alter the consistency of the beans.
+You don’t need to put up with them being far too thick when you have the tools to alter the consistency.

-The only thing that you really need to worry about is what type of liquid or semi-liquid you’re going to use to thin out the beans.
+The only thing that you really need to worry about is what type of liquid or semi-liquid you’re going to use.
 Some might want to just use water, but others will prefer using something such as broth, heavy cream, sour cream, or buttermilk.

 There are pros and cons of using each different type of liquid or semi-liquid.
 Some options will alter the taste of the beans quite a bit while others will be neutral.